-Can people be considered genius – without a stellar moral compass to guide actions such as integrity or kindness to others?
-Are swindlers enabled in your circles, under the guise of intelligence?
-In an age where horizons shift, leaders look past moral failures in favor of personal gain, and finer beginnings seems unattainable at times, where do ethics and character development fit?
+Can people be considered genius without a stellar moral compass to guide actions such as integrity or kindness to others?
+Are swindlers enabled in our circles, under the guise of intelligence?
+In an age where horizons shift, leaders look past moral failures in favor of personal gain, and finer beginnings seem unattainable at times, where do ethics and character development fit into new beginnings?

 Look into intuitive intelligence and you will see at its core, ethics and an ability to care for others deeply through service beyond self.
 That should inspire us, but not surprise us.
 Otherwise, why embrace honesty, lead with humility, practice kindness or walk humbly?

 We now know that each person is born with a unique mix of moral intelligence, and the brain strengthens our moral codes with each ethical act.
 We also know a person’s choices generate new dendrite brain cell connections for more of the same.
 Simply stated – what we practice daily is what we become mentally!

 What may come as a surprise though is the brain’s proclivity to change itself observably to act ethically or corruptly, in our future dilemmas.
 For example, today’s actions to cheat on a test rewires our brain for cheating in financial or other practices tomorrow.
 Or slight conflicts of interest today, grow neuron pathways for the kind of greed that governs our contributions to a team tomorrow.
 Inequity that enters a circle with only one culture or one gender or one average age, strengthens brainpower for more of the same narrow-mindedness in the next meeting.
 Yikes!
 See the need for more diverse offerings in our circles?

 Can a person be a genius without showing ethical wisdom?

 If ethical brainpower is valued as a central part of the intelligent brain, it’s time to revisit MacArthur’s criteria, that awarded several of 25 geniuses to highly unethical leaders in the past decade.